ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Discussion

 \subsection{Limitations and Future Work}

-\textbf{Reusability and generalizability tradeoff.} Our current workflow synthesis has been affected by the web agent capability, such that extensive condition checks were synthesized from failed executions to improve web agent reusability.
+\textbf{Level of workflow details, and reusability vs. generalizability tradeoff.} Our current workflow synthesis has been affected by the web agent capability, such that extensive condition checks were synthesized from failed executions to improve web agent reusability.
 In the meantime, it raises a question regarding the reusability vs. generalizability tradeoff.
-Intuitively, workflows with fewer restrictions can afford better generalizability as the agent can adapt its detailed actions according to varying scenarios.
-However, our experiments show that agents following fewer restrictions had more random actions, which downgraded their reliability to reasonably generalize.
-This means that current web agents still require specific and detailed instructions to achieve the expected behavior.
-As the agent capabilities advance, future work can explore this tradeoff with varying levels of detail in the synthesized workflows.
+Intuitively, workflows with fewer restrictions can afford better generalizability as the agent is expected to adapt its actions in varying scenarios.
+However, our experiments show that agents following fewer restrictions (e.g., Magentic-UI Plan) had more random actions, which downgraded their reliability to reasonably generalize.
+This means that current web agents still require specific and detailed instructions to achieve the expected behavior, which can lead to verbose workflows and increase the user's burden to offer guidance when the agent fails to follow the workflows.
+We envision that as agents evolve with improved planning and execution capabilities, they can adhere more strictly to planned actions and exhibit less random behavior.
+In such scenarios, tightened workflows can be synthesized to guide agents.
+This would reduce the time required to synthesize condition checks and fallback actions from trial-and-error and minimize the need for user oversight and intervention to recover from low-level but critical mistakes.
+Instead, high-level workflows consisting of major steps could be employed, allowing user involvement to focus on personalizing workflows for their specific needs.
+With this approach, future work could further explore the tradeoff between reusability and generalizability, balancing the level of details to satisfy user needs for either execution accuracy or task extendability.